Algebraic Characterization of Isometries of the Complex and Quaternionic Hyperbolic Planes: Introduction

-There are two remarkable Lie theoretic isomorphisms which identify $PU(1,1)$ and $PSp(1,1)$ with the isometries of $\h^2_{\R}$ and $\h^4_{\R}$, respectively.
-As a consequence of these isomorphisms, the algebraic characterization of the isometries of $\h^1_{\C}$, resp. $\h^1_{\H}$, is obtained from the results in low dimensional real hyperbolic geometry.

-Many of the questions that can be asked for the isometries of $\h^2_{\R}$, can as well be asked for the isometries of $\h^2_{\C}$ and $\h^2_{\H}$.
-Many of the analogous questions involving isometries of the two dimensional complex hyperbolic space have been answered by several authors cf. Goldman \cite{gold}, Parker-Platis \cite{parker}, Schwartz \cite{sc}.
-In particular, a counterpart of the above results is available for $SU(2,1)$.
-An algebraic characterization of the isometries of $\h^2_{\C}$ was first obtained by Giraud \cite{giraud}.
-Significant improvement of Giraud's result was obtained by Goldman \cite[Theorem 6.2.4]{gold}.
+It is an interesting question to ask for similar characterizations in higher dimensional complex and quaternionic hyperbolic geometries.
+In the literature, Giraud \cite{giraud} is known to be the first person who obtained an algebraic characterization of the isometries of $\h^2_{\C}$.
+Later, Goldman \cite[Theorem 6.2.4]{gold} developed a far more complete classification of the isometries in two dimensional complex hyperbolic geometry.
 In this paper we offer an algebraic characterization of the isometries of $\h^2_{\H}$.
-This gives an effective algorithm to detect the dynamical types of the isometries, and may be considered as a counterpart of Goldman's theorem in the quaternionic hyperbolic setting.
-In order to state our main result, we recall a refined classification of isometries in $\h^2_{\C}$ and $\h^2_{\H}$ at first.
+This gives an effective algorithm to detect the dynamical types of the isometries.
+Our result may be considered as a counterpart of Goldman's theorem in the quaternionic hyperbolic setting.
+As a corollary, we have obtained another characterization of the isometries of $\h^2_{\C}$.
+This is different from the characterizations due to Giraud-Goldman.